pauldlynch/cookbook-hugo/content/recipes/2007-03-11-OatBiscuits.md

 - pinch baking soda

 Cream the butter and sugar.
 Mix in the rest of the ingredients.
-Roll out on a floured board to roughly the thickness of a pound coin, and cut into biscuit shapes.
+Roll out on a floured board to roughly the thickness of a pound coin (3mm), and cut into biscuit shapes.
 Bake for 20-25 minutes at 190 C / 375 F, or until golden brown.